codeinthehole/codeinthehole.hugo/content/tips/a-deferred-logging-handler-for-django.md

 This involves distinguishing between core settings (which we keep in `core/default.py`) and environment specific settings (eg `core/stage.py`, `core/test.py`).
-The standard `settings.py` module imports all defaults and then uses a enviromental shell variable to determine which environment settings module to import.
+The standard `settings.py` module imports all defaults and then uses a environmental shell variable to determine which environment settings module to import.

 ### A problem